Use pallets, 2’x4’s, plywood, and anything that will keep your items off the floor of your unit. We suggest adding a tarp on top this as well

 Keep out-of-season clothes accessible.
 You may have your belongings in storage longer than anticipated.

-Be ware of your surroundings when you are visiting your unit.
+Be aware of your surroundings when you are visiting your unit.
 If you see a potential problem or anything suspicious, alert the manager.

 Don't store any food items.

-Don't pack your boxes so that they are too heavy to care, especially when you are packing books.
+Don't pack your boxes so that they are too heavy to move, especially when you are packing books.

 Don't assume that your homeowner’s or renter’s insurance will cover your belongings while in storage.
 Check to make sure first.

 Don't give out your password, gate code, or any information to anyone that is not listed as having access to your unit.

 Don't use printed newspaper for wrapping.
 The ink may smudge and get on your belongings, permanently staining them.

 Don't forget to clean appliances and furniture before you store them.